cern-vc/ms-python-client/README.md

 #### For testing purposes

-For testing purposes, you can use the following values:
+For testing purposes, you can use the following value:

 - MS_ACCESS_TOKEN

 This token could be obtained from the [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) by clicking on the `Sign in with Microsoft` button and then clicking on the `Access Token` tab.

+## Usage

 ### Initialize the MSApiClient from environment variables